All our teachers in Helsinki are experienced Irish dancers and teachers. They can be reached by email: email@example.com.

 Teaching has always been near and dear to Tiina’s heart.
 Her first experiences teaching Irish dance were at the student society in England, where she taught beginners’ and ceili classes, and before coming to work at inSpiral, Tiina taught at Tanssikeskus Footlight.
-To add to her own experiences dancing and teaching, Tiina has also sought tools for teaching from the RCCEA Teacher Training Seminar in 2017, and she completed an open university course in dance pedagogy in 2017-18.
-As a teacher, Tiina is strict especially about technique but she also encourages dancers to find the joy in dancing.
+To add to her own experiences dancing and teaching, Tiina has also sought tools for teaching from the RCCEA Teacher Training Seminars in 2017 and 2019, and she completed an open university course in dance pedagogy in 2017-18.
+As a teacher, Tiina is strict especially about technique but she also encourages each dancer to discover dance within their own bodies.
 The most rewarding thing in dance for Tiina are the Heureka-moments (both her own and her dancers’): when after long hours of practice things click into place and you finally realise how and why things are done a certain way.

 Vilma’s fascination for Irish dance began in 2005 when she became interested in the culture of Ireland.
 However, she only started Irish dancing a few years later.
 Over the years, dancing has turned from a hobby to a way of life, and it has become more purposeful and ambitious.
 From the beginning, Vilma has been fascinated by Irish dance due to its rhythmicality, technical precision, and endless challenges, but also due to the joy and feeling of accomplishment it gives.
 Her teachers over the years have been Tiina Murtola, Nelli Sinisalo, Heidi Aaltonen, Karoliina Hirvonen, Lotta Virkkunen, Therese Rooney (TCRG) and Tereza Bernardová (TCRG).
 Vilma has also attended several workshops given by both foreign and Finnish dance teachers.